wxt-dev/wxt/docs/guide/essentials/extension-apis.md

 }
 ```

+## Using `webextension-polyfill`

+If you want to use the `webextension-polyfill` when importing `browser`, you can do so by installing the `@wxt-dev/webextension-polyfill` package.

+See it's [Installation Guide](https://github.com/wxt-dev/wxt/blob/main/packages/webextension-polyfill/README.md) to get started.

 ## Feature Detection

 Depending on the manifest version, browser, and permissions, some APIs are not available at runtime.
 If an API is not available, it will be `undefined`.